 KOC has previously hosted major events over the years (NAOC 2010, BCOC 1986, 2007, 2014, Round the Mountain 2010-2019), and in doing so has shown the orienteering community that it holds very well organised and successful events.

-Canada Cup Status: The races are not sanctioned by Orienteering Canada.
+Canada Cup Status: The sprint and middle races are not sanctioned by Orienteering Canada.
+The long is a Canada cup.

 The event is being used as practicum credit for major officials at the 0300 level in preparation for the 2020 COC’s.
 All races will be overseen by experienced and certified advisors and will follow Canada Cup guidelines.